 Previous to his work to initially develop the superhot rock energy program, his focus was in the field of U.S. and international carbon capture and storage (CCS) technology policy.
 In the process he helped organize U.S.–China bilateral discussions and led field study sessions for Chinese engineers on advanced geologic carbon storage technologies.
 He has been an advisor to the Gulf of Mexico Offshore Carbon Storage project and was a member of the U.S. Technical Advisory Group of the International Standards Organization (ISO) Technical Committee (TC ) 265 to develop CCS standards.

 Bruce has over three decades of working experience in geologic and atmospheric sciences.
-In the 1990s Bruce played an early role in field monitoring of particulate matter air pollution and haze, to help develop federal air quality standards for particulate matter and ozone, and in creating regulations for reducing haze in national parks and wilderness areas.
-In the 2000s much of his work focused on diesel pollution exposure assessments and public health consequences.
+In his capacity with CATF, Bruce has served on several federal advisory committees and testified before state and federal agencies and Congress.
+In the 1990s Bruce played an early role in field monitoring of rural particulate matter air pollution and haze, and in shaping federal air quality standards for particulate matter and for the related goal of reducing visual haze in national parks and wilderness areas.
+In the early 2000s his work focused on diesel pollution exposure assessments and public health consequences.